nycmeshnet/meshdb/infra/README.md

 terraform plan --var-file=your_env.tfvars
 terraform apply --var-file=your_env.tfvars
 ```
-4. Login via serial and figure out the IPs that were recieved from DHCP
+4. Login via serial and figure out the IPs that were received from DHCP
 5. One time provisioning for the manager node

 ```